 The Board approves the asset allocation targets and ranges for each asset class of the Fund (the allowable asset classes and the distribution of assets among those asset classes) based on recommendations from the IIC.
 As fiduciaries, the Board and the IIC have a duty to diversify the investments of the System to reduce risk, while maximizing the investment return.
 Approximately ninety percent (90%) of the long-term total return stems from the asset allocation decision.
 The remaining ten percent (10%) is expected to be attributable to either the selection of individual assets or timing.
-Accordingly, asset allocation is one of the most important fiduciary decisions.
-The Board adopts an asset allocation based on recommendations from the IIC, which relies upon the advice from the Director of Investments and the investment consultant to formulate its recommendations to the Board.
+Accordingly, asset allocation based on recommendations from the IIC, which relies upon the advice from the Director of Investments and the investment consultant to formulate its recommendations to the Board.